paulozip/arauto/README.md

 ```

 # Your data, your code
 At the end of the process, Arauto will give you the source code used to make the exploration and training.
-Use this code to adapt your work and make modifications at will:
+Use this code to adapt your work and make modifications at will. **PROTIP: Arauto is also a useful tool to generate boilerplate code for time series**.

 ![](img/arauto_your_code.png)